Skip to main content

 Two different days at the Liverpool Telescope

-Here are a few things that might help you to understand why you might not be lucky with your observations:
+Here are a few things that may help you understand why you might not be lucky with your observations:

-• Seasons: Nights are longer in winter than summer, making it seem like a better time to observe.
+• Seasons and Weather: Nights are longer in winter than summer, making it seem like a better time to observe.
 However, the winter weather is often worse, so it is still down to luck.
-And it's not just rain and ice that can make it unsafe for the telescope dome to open.
-There's air temperature, humidity, pressure, wind speed and direction, etc. to consider as well.
+And it's not just rain and ice that can make it unsafe for the telescope to open.
+There's the air temperature, humidity, pressure, wind speeds, etc., to take into account as well.

-• Across the Sky: As the Earth spins around each day, and orbits around the Sun each year, the part of the sky that can been seen changes.
-To help work out if something is visible at a particular time, we use coordinates.
+• Across the Sky: As the Earth spins each day and orbits around the Sun each year, the part of the sky that can be seen changes.
+We use coordinatesto help work out if something can be seen at a certain time.
 These can help us to plan an observation.
-Some objects may only appear in the sky at a certain point in the year and for a limited length of time.
+Some objects may only appear in the sky at a specific point in the year and for a limited time.

-• Seeing: "Seeing" is what astronomers call the "blurring" of astronomical pictures by the atmosphere.
-The amount of blurring changes and observations that need the sharpest possible images can only be done at certain times.
+• Seeing: "Seeing" is what astronomers call the "blurring" of images by the atmosphere.
+The amount of blurring changes and requests that need the sharpest possible images can only be done at certain times.
 The telescope measures the quality of the seeing all the time, so it will take observations that need to be good only when conditions are right.
-This means that requests which ask for the best conditions have more competition in the "ranking", whereas if the poorer quality is OK, then it is easier for the telescope to fit the observation in.
+This means that requests which ask for the best conditions have more competition in the "ranking".
+If slightly poorer quality is OK, it is easier for the telescope to fit the observation in.

-• Long vs Short: Observations that take a long time to carry out are harder for the telescope to fit in than those that are quick.
-So observations with long exposure times, or several observations taken together (like those for 3-Colour images), might take longer to get observed.
+• Long vs Short: Observations that take a long time to carry out are more challenging for the telescope to fit in than those that are quick.
+So, observations with long exposure times might take longer to get observed.

 • Priority: To help the telescope decide which observations are the most important to finish, all requests are given a "priority".
-For research astronomers, the priority is decided by a committee who think about what science the astronomers want to do and which requests are the most exciting and important.
-For your observations, we use the priority to boost observations that a lot of people want to get done, and also give a bigger chance to those who haven't used the telescope much to get their first observations done quickly.
+For research astronomers, the priority is decided by a committee that thinks about what science is being done and which requests are the most exciting and important.
+For your observations, we use priority to boost observations that a lot of people want to get done.
+We also give those who haven't used the telescope much a bigger chance to get their first observations done quickly.
 However, this is only used together with all the other factors - lower priority observations might still be done first if all of the other conditions are better for them.

 What can I do if my observation was not completed?

 The simplest thing to do is to try again!
-If you are sure that the observation is exactly what you want, just go to your list of observations and click on the resubmit button ( ).
+If you are sure the observation is exactly what you want, click the resubmit button ( ) to your list of observations.

-However, if your observation was hard for the telescope to take the first time, it could be just as hard now, so you might want to try something a bit different.
-In which case, go back to Go Observing and see what you might change.
+But if your observation was hard for the telescope to take the first time, it might be just as hard now, so you may want to try something different.
+In this case, go back to Go Observing and see what you might change.